 The second step in the process is to file an invention disclosure.
 Filing a disclosure notifies your department and college of your idea, lets the Office of Research Administration determine if your research sponsors have any claim on your idea, and eventually results in the formal UTRF management assignment of your idea.

 Although you may have already met with UTRF, once an invention disclosure is completed, the associate assigned to your invention will complete a formal and more-detailed evaluation of your idea.
 During this evaluation, the associate will study the patentability, commercial opportunity, and barriers to market for your invention.
-(See a more detailed list of criteria here.)
+See a detailed list of UTRF evaluation criteria.
 This will often involve several rounds of dialogue with you, the inventor, since the associate will be learning about a new field in which you are the expert.
 Each evaluation, along with a “go” or “no-go” recommendation is presented to the entire UTRF office for discussion.
 Inventions also may be presented to external consultants for additional feedback if the internal evaluation is uncertain.

 If the invention is accepted for management, UTRF will engage a patent attorney.
 The attorney will work with you to draft a provisional patent application.